 As aforementioned, being generic and presenting vague ideas and details falls down your contract.
 This will mislead you to your purpose and will possibly cause mishaps of the business agreement.
 Use specific language to present your details for you to have a more clear path toward your purpose.

 A wise man is an aware individual.
 For you to come up with a safe and compelling contract, be aware of the common issues about it.
-Avoidance might not be healthy to some relationships but in contract-making, it is essential.
+Avoidance might not be healthy for some relationships but in contract-making, it is essential.